tenzuki/GUI-Based-Calculator/README.md

 - Error handling for invalid inputs.

 ## Installation
 1. Ensure you have Python 3 installed.
-If not, download it from here.
+If not, download it from here https://www.python.org/downloads/
 2. Clone this repository to your local machine.
 3. Navigate to the project directory and run `gui calc.py`.